Manuel Goded: Revolt and execution

 When right-wing generals rebelled against the Popular Front government of the Second Republic in July 1936, Goded unsuccessfully led troops in the Catalan capital, Barcelona, after he had taken control of Mallorca and Ibiza.
 Catalonia, being among the most industrialised regions of Spain, was a stronghold of the organized left, and Goded's local operations failed.
 He was captured by government forces on August 11 and held on the prison ship Uruguay.
-Tried by a Republican military court and compelled to order his remaining troops, via radio, to surrender, he was condemned to die by firing squad.
+Goded was tried by a Republican military court for treason and compelled to order his remaining troops, via radio, to surrender.
+Goded was sentenced to death by firing squad.
 He was executed the next day at Montjuïc Castle in Barcelona.

 Goded's death not only decapitated the Nationalist revolt in Barcelona and greater Catalonia but also removed one of the key personal and political rivals to the movement's eventual leader, Francisco Franco.